News

-Last updated on January 9th, 2025 at 12:24 pm
+Last updated on March 14th, 2025 at 04:55 am

 Vietnamese coffee is known for its bold and rich flavor, often brewed with a special drip filter called a phin.
 This method creates a unique, slow-dripped coffee with deep flavor and aromatic qualities.
-In this guide, we’ll walk you through the process of brewing traditional Vietnamese coffee, ensuring that every cup you make is as delicious and authentic as possible.
+In this guide, we’ll walk you through the process of brewing traditional Vietnamese ice coffee, ensuring that every cup you make is as delicious and authentic as possible.

 1. Ingredients Needed for Brewing Vietnamese Coffee